-Build your own solar power generating system and you’ll not only make the world a greener place, but you can save money two ways: First, on the cost of the system itself; and second, by reducing your monthly utility bill.
+Build your own solar power generating system and you’ll make the world a greener place while also saving money.
+First, on the cost of the system itself, and second, by reducing your monthly utility bill.
 But the primary benefits to you in a DIY project is the fun you’ll have gaining hands-on knowledge of how to build your own projects, creating useful devices and customizing what you build for your needs.

 Build a functioning solar panel that can charge your personal electronics and more.
 Learn how photovoltaic systems work.